 First class amenities vs business class

-• Shared: Premium skincare, noise-canceling headphones
+• Shared: Premium skincare, noise-canceling headphones, amenity kit

-• First Class Only: Pajamas, in-flight showers (e.g., Emirates A380)
+• First Class Only: Pajamas, in-flight showers (e.g., Emirates A380), onboard shower, attentive service

 6. Attention and Crew-to-Passenger Ratio